Cybersecurity Practices for Secure Infrastructure

 How is it used: We use third-party services or tools that scan emails (incoming and outgoing) for any malicious content.

 One of the integral parts of cybersecurity is patching, and it needs to be included in any organization’s security strategy.
-Patching is the process of fixing vulnerabilities in a computer system or application.
+Patching is the process of fixing vulnerabilities in a computer system or application through software updates.
 Software vendors typically release patches to address security flaws discovered in their products.
 Organizations that use software must keep updated with the latest patches to protect their systems from attack.
 The recent Log4J vulnerabilities are a perfect example of the importance of patching quickly.

 What is it: Security patching addresses vulnerabilities identified by a vulnerability scanner and is used to make systems more secure.

 Why we need it: It protects your systems from being vulnerable to known exploits.